Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental and always interesting.

 - Once you are satisfied that the contents of the plastic wrap have felted together remove the cling wrap.

-- Cup the leaves and petals in the palm of the hand as shown below.
+- Cup the leaves and petals in the palm of the hand as shown above.

 - Twist an elastic band around the bowl of the flower to form a base as shown.